jeetv/-Metric-Learning-Approaches-for-Face-Identification/README.md

 ```sh
 $ python3 main.py
 ```
-### Examples of positive pairs correctly classified using theMkNN classifier with LMNN as a base metri
+### Examples of positive pairs correctly classified using theMkNN classifier with LMNN as a base metric
 ![](images/image.png)

 # References